Cataracts and Cataract Surgery

 ￼Is it safe to fly after cataract surgery?

 Flying will not harm your eye after cataract surgery.
 You can fly three days after surgery.

-Your pupil will be small and your night vision will be poor for three days because of a medication to lower eye pressure.
+Your pupil will be small and your night vision will be poor for three days because of swelling and a medication to lower eye pressure.

 ￼When may I wear make-up again?